LibVNC/libvncserver/README.md

 connect using the noVNC viewer git submodule (installable via `git submodule update --init`).

+By default, LibVNCServer auto-detects whether an incoming connection starts with a WebSocket handshake or with the regular RFB handshake.
+If the expected transport is known, the detection mode can be selected explicitly:

+    ../examples/example -websocketmode auto
+    ../examples/example -websocketmode rfb
+    ../examples/example -websocketmode ws

+`auto` keeps the default behavior. `rfb` skips WebSocket probing and treats the connection as regular RFB immediately. `ws` expects a WebSocket handshake before starting the RFB session.

 ### Using Secure Websockets

 If you don't already have an SSL cert that's trusted by your browser, the most